Spring Potato Salad

 - Slice your hardboiled eggs and cover the top of the potato salad with this, cover with plastic wrap and let sit overnight in the fridge.

 It’s a very simple recipe really.
 The trick is letting it sit overnight so the ingredients work together.
+It tastes great when you make it, and tastes even better the next day.

 This recipe is one of mine and definitely one of Mr. Tipsy’s favorites.
 He can sit and eat this whole bowl if I didn’t stop him.

-I love making it not only because it’s delicious but for the great memories of my old friend that it evokes., memories I cherish.
+I love making it not only because it’s delicious but for the great memories of my old friend that it evokes, memories I cherish.

 When I make this recipe I always smile thinking back on good times.
 I hope you’ll make it and enjoy good times or your own with the people you love.